-IN GOOD SHAPE Each "matrix" bore the impression of a letter
+IN GOOD SHAPE Each "matrix" bore the impression of a letter or symbol.

-or symbol.

-This innovation also began in China, in the 11th century.
-Movable type was first used in Europe in the 15th century.
-The most important pioneer was German goldsmith Johannes Gutenberg.
-He invented typecasting - a method of making large amounts of movable type cheaply and quickly.
+POURING HOT METAL A ladle was used to pour molten metal, a mixture of tin, lead, and antimony, into the mold to form a large amounts of movable type cheaply and quickly.
 After Gutenberg's work in the late 1430s, printing with movable type spread quickly across Europe.